ericelliott/react-easy-universal/README.md

 };
 ```

+There are a few other files I won't list, for brevity's sake.

 It took me two days to get these examples working in one of my own projects.
 2 days of fiddling with dependencies, copying the exact versions out of the example repositories and into my `package.json`.
 FYI, at the time of this writing, the dependency versions in the example repo are not compatible with the client snippet above.

 So, you could track all these dependency versions yourself (and they're all being rapidly updated) -- or, you could use this library, plug in your routes & reducers, and get on with building an actual application instead of chasing all the moving parts around.
-About as fun as herding cats.

 Now let's look at what this could look like: